ratepay/shopware5-module/README.md

 If you want to deliver/cancel/return the shipping costs of an order, you need to provide `shipping` as a string as `$productNumber`.
 The `$qty` must be `1`.
 You must not call `setOrderDetail()` on the `$basketPosition`.

-Please not that you always have to call `setOrderDetail()` if you want to deliver/cancel/return an product or voucher, except the shipping costs.
+Please note that you always have to call `setOrderDetail()` if you want to deliver/cancel/return a product or voucher, except the shipping costs.

 #### perform full action